Croatia Boat Charter & Yacht Rentals

 What can you do about it?
-Well, the smaller and older your vessel is, the less it will cost to moor it, so you can keep this in mind when you reserve your boat.
+Well, the smaller your vessel is, the less it will cost to moor it, so you can keep this in mind when you reserve your boat.

 You can also look for alternatives to major marinas.
 There are a number of popular restaurants which will allow you to moor at their docks for free if you will be eating there.
 You might also be able to dock at a small fishing harbor; this opportunity is usually available during peak season.
 Finally, you can choose to latch onto a mooring buoy, which is one of the least expensive options—or you can simply drop anchor in a bay for free.